Eastern chipmunk: Lifecycle

 The eastern chipmunk defends its burrow and lives a solitary life, except during mating season.
 In fact, the chipmunk's solitary existence has been noted by author and scientist Lawrence Wishner as "one of the most characteristic behavioral features of the chipmunk".
 Members of the species interact with each other only while courting and mating, and for the period that pups spend with their mothers after birth, typically around six to eight weeks.
 Females usually produce one or two litters of three to five young.
 The two breeding seasons are from February to April and from June to August.
 During the winter, the chipmunk may enter long periods of hibernation.

+Predators

-Predators of the eastern chipmunk include hawks, owls, foxes, raccoons, snakes (possibly some growth stage of Florida’s invasive Burmese pythons, reticulated pythons, Southern African rock pythons, Central African rock pythons, boa constrictors, yellow anacondas, Bolivian anacondas, dark-spotted anacondas, and green anacondas), weasels, coyotes, bobcats, lynx, domestic dogs and domestic cats.
+Predators of the eastern chipmunk include hawks, owls, foxes, raccoons, snakes, weasels, coyotes, bobcats, lynx, domestic dogs and domestic cats.
 On average, eastern chipmunks live three or more years in the wild, but in captivity they may live as long as eight years.

 Eastern chipmunks are known to be one of many hosts for the parasitic larvae of Cuterebra botflies.